-Use the search bar at the top of the Documents page to search for a document inside the active filter.
+Use the search bar at the top of the Documents page to search for specific Onshape entities inside the active filter.

 To perform an advanced search, click on the drop-down arrow in the search bar and enter additional search criteria:

 Search accepts multiple words as well as non-alphanumeric characters, such as punctuation characters, for example "universal handle" and "universal-handle."

 - Type - Select a type to search for.
-You are able to search for a Document, Part, Part Studio, Assembly, Drawing, or Feature Studio.
+You can search for a Document, Part, Part Studio, Assembly, Drawing, Feature Studio, Variable Studio, Project, and Publication.
 Select All to search all types.

-- Name - Enter the name of the type of entity you are searching for (the name of the Document, Part, Part Studio, Assembly, or Drawing).
+- Name - Enter the name of the type of entity you are searching for (the name of the Document, Part, Part Studio, Assembly, Publication, or Drawing).

 - Description - Every type is able to have a description assigned to it.
 Enter some or all of the description of a Onshape entity you are searching for.

 - Part number - If you are searching for a Part, Assembly, or Drawing, you can enter a Part number to search for.